-If you are age 701⁄2 or older, the IRS has provided a tax-efficient way to deduct your charitable contributions to First Parish in Concord or any 501(c)(3) charitable organizations.
-If you are age 72 or older and taking your Required Minimum Distributions from your tax-deferred retirement accounts, you can also get a 2023 tax break.
-There are some rules and restrictions associated with using what are called Qualified Charitable Distributions (QCDs), but if you follow them, both you and First Parish can benefit.
+If you are $70\frac{1}{2}$ or older, the IRS has provided a tax-efficient way to deduct your charitable contributions to any 501(c)(3) charitable organizations.
+If you are taking your Required Minimum Distributions from your tax-deferred retirement accounts, you can also get a 2023 tax break.
+There are some rules and restrictions associated with using Qualified Charitable Distributions (QCDs), but if you follow them, both you and and First Parish can benefit.